salsa-rs/salsa/book/src/overview.md

 ### Writing input fields

 Finally, you can also modify the value of an input field by using the setter method.
-Since this is modifyingg the input, the setter takes an `&mut`-reference to the database:
+Since this is modifying the input, the setter takes an `&mut`-reference to the database:

 ```rust
 file.set_contents(String::from("fn foo() { /* add a comment */ }"));